politoleo/iar/README.md

 https://github.com/texane/stlink

 #### 4. add `launch.json` to `.vscode` in project folder
-svdFile can be found in IAR directory or downloaded from ST' website
+svdFile can be found in IAR directory or downloaded from ST's website

 The executable is found in the project directory